bigchaindb/bigchaindb/docs/source/nodes/setup-run-node.md

 If you're just setting up a stand-alone node, then you can probably skip this step.

+Ideally, use a file system that supports direct I/O (Input/Output), a feature whereby file reads and writes go directly from RethinkDB to the storage device, bypassing the operating system read and write caches.

+TODO: What file systems support direct I/O?
+How can you check?
+How do you enable it, if necessary?

 See `def install_rethinkdb()` in `deploy-cluster-aws/fabfile.py` for an example of configuring a file system on an AWS instance running Ubuntu.

+Mount the partition for RethinkDB on `/data`: we will tell RethinkDB to store its data there.

 TODO: This section needs more elaboration